JSPN9400/portpholio/README.md

 ## Features

 - **Responsive Design:** Looks great on desktops, tablets, and mobile devices.
-- **Project Showcase:** Highlights my key projects with descriptions and images.
+- **Project Showcase:** Highlights key projects with descriptions and images.
 - **Resume Download:** Easily view or download my resume in PDF format.
 - **About Me:** Learn more about my background, skills, and interests.
 - **Contact Information:** Simple way to get in touch with me.

 ## Live Demo

-You can view the portfolio by opening `index.html` in your browser.
+To view the portfolio, open `index.html` in your browser.

 ## File Structure

 ```
-My-portfolio-/
+portpholio/
 ├── img of dashboard.png
 ├── IMG_20240728_093706662_HDR.png
 ├── index.html